-Lynne & Dan are both DVSA Ordit registered (Official Register for Driving Instructor Trainers).
+Lynne is a DVSA Ordit registered trainer (Official Register for Driving Instructor Trainers).

 Lynnes - Background:

 I would like to share some of the major projects that I have initiated during the 27 years of working with DVSA, in particular the last 15 years as an Assistant Chief Driving Examiner.

 I was part of the team that wrote and implemented the National Standard for Driver & Rider Training (NOS).
 This training manual sets out the skills, knowledge and understanding you need to be an effective trainer.